 THEY COULD BE BREAKING THE LAW

-Those who do not have automatic doors do not comply with the Disability Discrimination Act (DDA).
+Those who do not have automatic doors do not comply with the Equalities Act 2010.

 In addition, those business owners are losing out on profits as they are limiting those people from using their services.
 Putting it simply no access, fewer customers, less money.

 WHAT DO THE ADIA DO TO PROMOTE SAFETY TO YOUR POTENTIAL CLIENTS?

 As well as running a range of health and safety courses to ensure our members have obtained or developed their knowledge of automatic door safety, we created the ADIA Directory (both online and printed hard copy).
 A hard copy is sent annually to your potential clients.
 This includes:

 - +2100 Architects – Architects often choose the door companies to suit the design they have created for new projects.